tmptrash/gra/README.md

 # Mary Brave v0.1
-Pure Javascript [Metroidvania](https://en.wikipedia.org/wiki/Metroidvania) game experiment.
+No frameworks and engines.
+Just pure Javascript [Metroidvania](https://en.wikipedia.org/wiki/Metroidvania) game experiment.
+Fight enemies, pick items, find the key and open the door to complete the level.

+P.S.
 It just an attempt to write something interesting in JavaScript.
-Fight enemies, pick items, find the key and open the door to complete the game.

 Enjoy!

 ## Available scripts